rng-guy/NFSMWBartender/APPENDIX.md

 * Rarely, the engagement count above the pursuit board may appear to be inaccurate compared to how many cops are actually around you at a given moment.
 That is because Bartender's fix makes the engagement count track "Chasers" only, while disregarding any vehicles that join your pursuit through Strategy spawns, from roadblocks, or as helicopters.

-* For each Heat level, you should set a `FullEngagementCopCount` VltEd parameter > 0.
-Otherwise, Bartender may fail to update the displayed engagement count accurately.

 * If enabled, this feature set overrides the following `pursuitlevels` VltEd parameters: the `cops` array, `HeliFuelTime`, `TimeBetweenHeliActive`, and `SearchModeHeliSpawnChance`.

 &nbsp;

 Regarding **cop (de / re)spawning** (`BartenderSettings\Advanced\Cars.ini`):

-* A minimum engagement count > 0 allows that many "Chasers" to (re)spawn without backup.
-This minimum count doesn't spawn cops beyond their `count` values or the global cop-spawn limit.
+* A minimum engagement count > 0 always allows that many "Chasers" to (re)spawn without backup.
+This minimum count cannot spawn cops beyond their `count` values or the global cop-spawn limit.

 * In "COOLDOWN" mode, the `NumPatrolCars` VltEd parameter overrides the min. engagement count.